 While we can’t change our child’s self-perception for them, there are a number of ways we can encourage our children to take on a more positive view of themselves.

 In fact, Stanford University Professor of Psychology Carol Dweck, came to the conclusion, after decades of research, that our mindset – the way we view ourselves – “profoundly affects the way you lead your life” more than our abilities and talent.

 She went on to say: “[Your mindset] can determine whether you become the person you want to be and whether you accomplish the things you value.”

-Changing our mindset, she goes one to say, we can achieve greater success and have higher self-esteem.
+When we change our mindset, she goes on to say, we can achieve greater success and have higher self-esteem.